 (Ferro)-magnetism has been known since the ancient Greeks.
 We now know that magnetism is a collective effect where a macroscopic number of spins align in the same direction.
 If instead, the spins are frustrated, no simple pattern of spins can can form and exotic phenomena such as spin-liquids can appear.

-We have recently discovered a quantum (spin 1/2) Hamiltonian on the kagome lattice (corner sharing triangles) with exponential degneracy to which all phases on the kagome lattice seem to terminate.
+We have recently discovered a quantum (spin 1/2) Hamiltonian on the kagome lattice (corner sharing triangles) with exponential degneracy from which all phases on the kagome lattice seem to arise.
 This replaces the former lore (classical frustration in the Ising limit) for why there is rich physics in frustrated systems with a more fundamental quantum understanding in terms of proximity to an exponentially degenerate Hamiltonian.

 To learn more about frustrated magnetism, see my talk at the Perimeter Institute on variational methods applied to the honeycomb and kagome lattice.

 The key to an improved understanding of the quantum many-body problem is improved algorithms.
-Some example successes include
+Areas we have been recently working on include

-I am currently teaching: Computing in Physics [link]
+I am currently teaching: An Introduction to Modern Computational Physics [link]

 Besides courses, I've given various summer school lectures (see here).